This accessibility statement applies to www.ashford.gov.uk.

 - most older PDF documents aren’t fully accessible to screen reader software

-- videos don’t have captions
+- some videos don’t have captions

 - some of our online forms are difficult to navigate and fill out using just a keyboard or screen reader